iTwin/imodel-unity-example/README.md

 You will also need to provide a clientId, scope and redirectUri for your application.
 To register an application, go to [https://developer.bentley.com/register/](https://developer.bentley.com/register/).

-- Add "Visualization" and "Digital Twin Management" as API Associations
+- Add "Digital Twin Management" as an API Association to get the "imodels:read" scope
 - Select "Desktop/Mobile" as the Application Type
 - Enter "http://localhost:3000/signin-callback" for Redirect URI
 - No logout URI is required